Lithium Ion Batteries and Solar Battery Storage

 This all depends on the brand of battery you choose to go with.
 As I have outlined in another article, there are a number of competitors in the lithium-ion battery storage space, with a great deal of variance in pricing-per-kWh.

 Everyone seems to be hyped about the Tesla Powerwall, though – so I will use it in this example.
-A Tesla Powerwall and gateway costs around $12,100 as of June 2024.
-That doesn’t include installation.
+A Tesla Powerwall 3 and gateway costs $13,600 as of January 2025.

 As a very rough guide, a 6.6kW solar power system costs around the $6,300 mark.
-If you add the Powerwall 2 price to this, and add the Powerwall installation cost, you wind up with a total cost of around $21,500.
-And it could be higher depending on the complexity of the battery installation.
+If a Powerwall 3 is installed at the same time, its built-in hybrid inverter can be used, which will save some money on the solar installation.
+But after the cost of installation is added the total comes to around $21,000.
+And it could be higher depending on the complexity of the installation.

-I’ll be the first to admit that $21,500 is a lot of money for the average Australian to find, even if they’re extremely keen on adding battery storage to their solar PV system.
-My recommendation is to go solar now, but wait for battery prices to drop before considering adding a Powerwall if the focus on getting a battery is to save money and those numbers don’t work out for you.
+I’ll be the first to admit that $21,000 is a lot of money for the average Australian to find, even if they’re extremely keen on getting solar with battery storage.
+My recommendation is to go solar now but wait for battery prices to drop before considering adding a battery if your focus is on saving money and those numbers don’t work out for you.

 However, Tesla Powerwall isn’t the only game in town and there are home batteries that cost less – but it’s still very important to crunch the numbers.
 You can check out prices and other specification on our solar battery comparison page.